 The final screening of The Storm Chasing Anthology was Saturday, September 10, 2016 during the National Weather Association’s Weather.Ready Fest in Norfolk, Virginia.
 No further showings are planned as the complete film (volume one) is available online.

 The premiere screening successfully transpired on Thursday, April 28, 2016 at the National Weather Center in Norman, Oklahoma.
 This was made entirely possible by the University of Oklahoma Student Chapter of the American Meteorological Society and National Weather Association.

 Previously, two test screenings transpired this year, the first on January 24, 2016 at the Norman, Oklahoma ChaserCon.
 The second took shape on March 5, 2016 in the Dallas/Ft.
 Worth region of Colleyville during the Texas Severe Storms Association conference.
 Both events featured a early-cuts of the film, which was re-edited into a 67-minute, open-ended version.

-Originally, this was intended as a six-part series, not a condensed film packed full of six-decades and benchmark moments.
-As noted previously, future “volumes” or segments may be produced in time, but as this is entirely an independent undertaking, there are no plans to officially expand it as rapidly as previously envisioned.
+Originally the current film was intended as a six-part series, not a condensed sampling of six-decades and benchmark moments of storm chasing history.
+Future volumes, online segments or a physical publication may be produced in time, but as this is entirely an independent undertaking, expanding it remains a gradual process.